TammingaLab/TammingaLab.github.io/index.md

 * Relating individual and group-level linguistic behavior and phenomena, especially with respect to language change
 * Developing quantitative approaches to the microtemporal dynamics of language variation in perception and production

-For selected papers and presentations, see the [Research](https://tammingalab.github.io/research/) page.
+For selected papers and grants, see the [Research](https://tammingalab.github.io/research/) page.

 Inquiries from both prospective undergraduate RAs and prospective Ph.D. students should be directed to Meredith Tamminga.